 - sea salt and pepper

-In a small saucepan over low heat, combine butter, 1 1/2 tbsp olive oil, garlic, oregano, orange zest and lemon zest.
+- In a small saucepan over low heat, combine butter, 1 ½ tablespoon olive oil, garlic, oregano, orange zest and lemon zest.
 Swirl occasionally and cook for 10 - 15 minutes or until garlic becomes golden brown and fragrant.
 Remove from heat and stir in orange juice, lemon juice, sea salt and pepper.

 - Meanwhile, snap tough ends from asparagus spears.
 Save for another use.